Cantalon/advent-of-code-22/README.md

 # advent-of-code-22

-Java solutions for Advent of Code '22.
-Boilerplate CP code
+My Java solutions for Advent of Code 2022.

+> Featuring:
+>
+> * Unnecessary boilerplate code
+>
+> * Absolutely no documentation whatsoever
+>
+> * Absurd and inefficient algorithms